niiknow/vue-datatables-net/README.md

 }
 ```

-If you haven't already figured it out, ajax is basically the signature of [jQuery.ajax](http://api.jquery.com/jquery.ajax/) which is demonstrated here wrapped as [jQuery DataTable ajax pipeline](https://datatables.net/examples/server_side/pipeline.html)
+If you haven't already figured it out, ajax is basically the signature of [jQuery.ajax](http://api.jquery.com/jquery.ajax/) which is demonstrated here wrapped as [jQuery DataTables ajax pipeline](https://datatables.net/examples/server_side/pipeline.html)

 ## Row Action Buttons
 Use `data-action` attribute to automatically wire up any action button/elements.
 To render action button/element in a row, simply define dummy field like so: